Detecting practically significant dependencies in metric spaces via distance correlations: Introduction

 Developing a statistical tests for the hypotheses \eqref{det2} is non-trivial as one has to control the level under a composite null hypothesis.
-Consequently, standard tools such as asymptotic inference under independence, permutation or bootstrap tests are not easily applicable for testing hypotheses of the form \eqref{det2}.
-In the present paper we will develop, for possibly infinite dimensional data, a very simple and pivotal test for these hypotheses.
+Consequently, standard tools such as asymptotic inference, permutation or bootstrap tests are not easily applicable for testing hypotheses of the form \eqref{det2}.
+For example, the asymptotic variance of the common distance correlation estimator in the case of dependent components has a very complicated structure and is hard to estimate.
+Similarly, for implementation of powerful bootstrap tests one has to generate data under the restriction $\mathrm{dcor}(X,Y) = \Delta$.
+In the present paper we will develop a very simple and pivotal test for these hypotheses.
 Interestingly, this test turns out to exhibit some monotonicity properties that allow us -- even in cases where it is difficult to define a threshold before the experiment -- to identify the minimum value of $\Delta $ for which $H_0$ in \eqref{det2} is not rejected at a controlled type I error.
-This value can be interpreted as a measure of evidence against the null hypothesis.
+This value can be interpreted as a measure of evidence against the null hypothesis in \eqref{det2} (see Remark \ref{rem:visual_inspection}(a) below).
+As a consequence we are able to provide a data-adaptive way of choosing the threshold in \eqref{det2}.

-Our approach is applicable to $2$-dimensional stationary time series with components taking values in metric spaces, making it feasible to analyse the dependence between data in spaces with a complex structure.
+Our approach is applicable to strictly stationary time series with components taking values in metric spaces, making it feasible to analyse the dependence between data with a potentially complex structure.
+We work under a short range dependent framework; specifically, we assume that the data generating process is $\beta$-mixing with a polynomial rate of decay.
+In particular, this covers many commonly used time series models.
 Besides these contributions from the statistical side this work makes also several contributions from a theoretical point of view.
-In particular we develop an invariance principle for the sequential process of the empirical distance covariance and correlation from dependent random variables taking values in general metric spaces, which is the basic tool for the pivotal inference proposed here.
+In particular we develop an invariance principle for the sequential process of the empirical distance covariance and correlation based on dependent random variables taking values in metric spaces, which is the basic tool for the pivotal inference proposed here.